-Seaspiracy which premieres tonight on Netflix aims to he documentary change personal, industrial, and governmental choices, according to co-director Ali Tabrizi.
+The documentary Seaspiracy which premieres tonight on Netflix aims to change personal, industrial, and governmental choices, according to co-director Ali Tabrizi.
 It’s produced by Kip Andersen, who directed the award-winning Cowspiracy.

 Directed by Ali and Lucy Tabrizi, the film takes a deep dive into plastic pollution in the ocean, shark finning, industrial fishing and human rights violations at sea.

 Ali Tabrizi told Quota, “one of the film’s ultimate goals is to create a global discussion around the topic of food choice and sustainability, that effects change on a personal, industrial, and governmental level.”